tytydraco/yessleep/out/Mail_for_Apartment_0.md

 “We need one.”

 The landlord shoved me towards the living room, but something caught my ankle.
-I struck the floor and felt hands close around my legs and shoulders.
+I fell to the floor and felt hands close around my legs and shoulders.
 Mr Vale pinned me down while Rachel reached into my pockets.

 The landlord shouted that they were taking anything that proved I belonged there.

-Someone tore the keys from my hand.
-Another pulled an earring from my ear.
+Someone tore the keys from my hand, another pulled an earring from my ear.
 The missing residents weren’t trying to kill me.
 They were collecting evidence that 6C was mine.

 The young woman from the alley crawled over my chest.
 The broken key had been driven through the centre of her palm.

 She opened her mouth.
 My scream came out of her.
 I tried to make a sound, but only air escaped.

 Before they could drag me towards the open wall, the landlord struck Mr Vale with her ring of keys.
 Brass sliced through his cheek, releasing black liquid and scraps of paper, and his grip loosened.